 One or more of these relevant advertisements may be provided for rendering in conjunction with the web page or related web pages.

-While this patent focuses upon Adsense and search engine marketing, it does potentially have lessons for SEO on how pages might be classified for other purposes as well.
+While this patent focuses on Adsense and search engine marketing, it does potentially have lessons for SEO on how pages might be classified for other purposes as well.

-Here are a number of ways that Google might classify pages to decide which ads to show on them:
+Here are many ways that Google might classify pages to decide which ads to show on them: